-Note: This next subject is as vast and complicated and confused as almost any other I can think of (I’d guess that there’s been more written on religion and religious matters, both pro and con, than just about any other subject).
+Note: This next subject is as vast, complicated, and confused as almost any other I can think of (I’d guess that there’s been more written on religion and religious matters, both pro and con, than just about any other subject).
 I’m afraid, as a result, I’ll be skipping around a fair bit, more than usual, and may possibly even mangle the subject hopelessly.
-Therefore, as a reminder (and disclaimer), because so many people will know a lot about this stuff anyway, these articles are my thoughts about all these subjects: magic, religion, philosophy and so on, rather than attempts at learned descriptions.
+Therefore, as a reminder (and disclaimer), because so many people will know a lot about this stuff anyway, these articles are my thoughts about all these subjects: magic, religion, philosophy, and so on, rather than any attempt at learned descriptions.
 What you are reading is my endeavour to paint a background as I build an argument for a world in which Scientology becomes possible, even inevitable.
 So, I hope you’ll have patience with me as I muddle my way through and, perhaps, even find it a little interesting.

-As I was growing up, Scientology was never a “thing” and things like God and religion were never discussed as if they were “other things”.
-These subjects were all of a piece, for me anyway, and were a little like that joke: two fish are swimming along and a bigger fish comes by, says to the little fish, “How’s the water?”.
-The little fish swim on for a minute, then one of them, puzzled, asks the other, “What’s ‘water’?”.
+When I was growing up, Scientology was never a “thing” and things like God and religion were never discussed as if they were “other things”.
+These subjects were all of a piece, for me anyway, and were a little like that joke: two fish are swimming along, and a bigger fish comes by, says to the little fish, “How’s the water?”
+The little fish swim on for a minute, then one of them, puzzled, asks the other, “What’s “water”?”
 I suspect religion must have been this way for most people through most of history.

-When I turned five I was shuffled off to school and was introduced to the Anglican Church, praying and singing hymns, full participation; I thought it was fine; there was no conflict, Christianity wasn’t “something else”, it was water.
-By the late 1960s, as Scientology 2.0 was slowly coming into existence and the Church of Scientology was assuming a more obvious religious image, there was still no discussion or issue that Scientology and other religions were distinctly different things, it simply wasn’t talked about that way.
+When I turned five, I was shuffled off to school and was introduced to the Anglican Church; praying and singing hymns, full participation.
+I thought it was fine; there was no conflict with Scientology, Christianity wasn’t “something else.”
+It was water.
+By the late 1960s, as Scientology 2.0 was slowly coming into existence and the Church of Scientology was assuming a more overt religious image, there was still no discussion or issue that Scientology and other religions were distinctly different things.
+It simply wasn’t talked about that way.
 Only by the time the Sea Organisation1 was coming into existence did one begin to hear that there were important differences between ourselves and other practices.
-This was partly because the world was becoming increasingly irreligious and so more and more of the people who were getting involved in Scientology were agnostic, many even atheistic, and therefore importing the fundamentalism (black and white thinking) that often goes with that.
-And partly because there was becoming a generally more strident effort within our ranks to differentiate from all the growing confusion (read: hostility) around religion (more on all this later).
+This was partly because the world was becoming increasingly irreligious, and so more and more of the people who were getting involved in Scientology were agnostic, many even atheistic, and therefore importing the fundamentalism (black and white thinking) that often goes with that.
+And partly because there was a more strident effort within our ranks to distinguish ourselves from all the growing confusion (read: hostility) around religion (more on this later).

-In the mid 1970s I went to college briefly and came into full contact with hard core atheism and the generally anti-religious culture prevalent amongst the world weary twenty-somethings of southern California.
-At that school I was surrounded by people, faculty as well as students, that found any whiff of religion to be at best naive, at worst, proof one was dangerously maladjusted.
-And forget anything like a fringe “cult”, as they thought of Scientology, now that was really going off the freaky deaky deep end.
-Because there was awareness of this specific fear, fanned by the press as it was (and still is), I matriculated under the name Conway, but despite that precaution, my actual identity leaked out and by the end of the first semester you would have thought I was carrying the plague2.
+In the mid 1970s, I briefly went to college, and came into full contact with hard-core atheism and the generally anti-religious culture prevalent amongst the world-weary twenty-something “liberals” of southern California.
+At that school, I was surrounded by people, faculty as well as students, that found any whiff of religion to be, at best, naive; at worst, proof that one was dangerously maladjusted.
+And forget anything resembling a fringe “cult,” as they considered Scientology to be, now that was really going off the freaky deaky deep end, so they thought.
+Because my father was fully aware of this specific fear, fanned by the press as it was (and still is), he arranged for me to matriculate under the name Conway, but despite that precaution, my actual identity leaked out, and by the end of the first semester, you would have thought I was carrying the plague2.

-On quite a few occasions during the short time I got to spend with my father after leaving college, this issue was discussed.
-He felt the rising tide of confusion about religion was catastrophic and said it was his hope that religion got back into Western culture and society before it was too late.
-This idea went straight over my head at the time (because of that “we are better” thing atheists and fundamentalists are so into) but eventually became a further catalyst in my thinking.
+The issue was discussed on quite a few occasions during the short time I got to spend with my father after leaving college.
+He felt the rising tide of confusion about religion was catastrophic and said it was his hope that religion would come back into Western culture and society before it was too late.
+This idea went straight over my head at the time but eventually became a further catalyst in my thinking.

 Religion and infinity

-Awe, art, rituals, magic, myth, mysticism and psychology are all embraced by and incorporated into the next rung up in the ladder: religion.
+Awe, art, rituals, magic, myth, mysticism, and psychology are all embraced by, and incorporated into, the next rung up on the ladder, which is religion.

 So.
 There is the infinite.

-Now, physicists seemingly know this in spades but the way some of them describe it has the rest of us thinking about slitting our own throats: infinity is a cold and indifferent vastness of mostly empty nothingness; what few billions of galaxies it contains are spinning away from one another, eventually to such distances that no light will reach anything leaving behind a frozen blackness that cannot be conceived.
+Now, physicists seemingly know this in spades, but the way some of them describe it has the rest of us thinking about slitting our own throats: infinity is a cold and indifferent vastness of mostly empty nothingness; what few billions of galaxies it contains are spinning away from one another, eventually to such distances that no light will reach anything, leaving behind a frozen black void that cannot be conceived.
 Or something equally cheerful.
-Bottom line: life is meaningless.
+Bottom line: “Life is meaningless.”

-This grim vision is perhaps the result of the formula for infinity they’re using without realising: that has a 1 followed by an infinite number of 0s – which would actually be a misconception.
-The actual formula would be: ∞ No 0s, no 1s.
+This grim vision is perhaps the result of the formula for infinity that they’re using without realising it: that it has a 1 followed by an infinite number of 0s, which would actually be a misconception.
+The actual formula would be: ∞ .
+No 0s, no 1s.
 Sometimes the way something is (∞) is confused by how we think/feel and therefore behave.
-We can accidentally “think” of ∞ as lots and lots, overwhelming lots of stuff.
-At least, that’s what I think the physicists who prop up the meaninglessness of life theory are “thinking”, poor chaps.
+We can accidentally “think” of ∞ as lots and lots, overwhelming lots, of stuff.
+At least, that’s what I think the physicists who prop up the “meaninglessness of life theory” are “thinking.”

-Now, any mathematician will begin objecting.
+Possibly some mathematicians will begin objecting to this.
 No, no, they’ll say, of course we don’t think infinity is a 1 followed by an infinite number of 0s.
-Sure, sure, I say, but it is exactly that formulation that produces such a dark and depressing portrait of ultimate reality so therefore that’s the way many of them are actually thinking about it.
-Thinking about things assumes that you can know analytically about something.
+Sure, sure, I’ll say, but it is exactly that formulation that produces such a dark and depressing portrait of ultimate reality.
+So, therefore, that’s the way many of them are actually thinking about it.
+Thinking about things assumes that you can know something analytically.
 Infinity is something no one can know about in that way.
-The trick is not to think about it, the trick is to know it without thinking about it.
+The trick is not to think about it; the trick is to know it without thinking about it.